RattyTheRatter/JellyRat/README.md

 # JellyRat
-New Github cause old one got term
+New Github cause old one got terminated

 # Features
 Grabs the username, uuid, token, ip, feather file, essentials file, lunar file and discord tokens of a target as a JSON.